sagjoshi/b3/README.md

 B3 improves on Boogie 2 in two major ways:

-* The B3 language is streamlined for the kinds of encoding tasks that the Dafny-to-Boogie translation have developed over a period of 15+ years.
-For example, B3 has `check` statements ("check and forget"), `injective` modifiers for function parameters, and various "bread crumbs" that can be used to report detailed error messags.
+* The B3 language is streamlined for the kinds of encoding tasks that the Dafny-to-Boogie translation developed over the course of 15+ years.
+For example, B3 has `check` statements ("check and forget"), `injective` modifiers for function parameters, and various "breadcrumbs" that can be used to report detailed error messags.

 * The B3 verifier is designed, from the ground up, with proof stability in mind.
-For example, the verifier uses symbolic execution without joins, so the "then" and "else" branches of a condition are never considered together.
+For example, the verifier uses symbolic execution without joins, so the "then" and "else" branches of a conditional statement are never considered together.
 Any temporary names introduced in that process are generated independently for the two branches.
 Also, the verifier introduces types, functions, and axioms into the verification context lazily.
 This reduces the size of the proof context, which experience shows has a positive effect on proof stability.

-B3 is implemented in Dafny, so the implementation is scrutinized by the Dafny verifier.
+B3 is implemented in Dafny, so its code is verified (up to the given specifications).
+The build scripts compile the B3 tool to both .NET and Java.
+Internally, B3 makes calls to an SMT solver; currently, Z3 and CVC5 are supported.

 ## View and build